prebid/prebid.github.io/dev-docs/modules/neuwoRtdProvider.md

 The Neuwo AI RTD module is an advanced AI solution for real-time data processing in the field of contextual targeting and advertising.
 With its cutting-edge algorithms, it allows advertisers to target their audiences with the highest level of precision based on context, while also delivering a seamless user experience.

-The module provides advertiser with valuable insights and real-time contextual bidding capabilities.
+The module provides advertisers with valuable insights and real-time contextual bidding capabilities.
 Whether you're a seasoned advertising professional or just starting out, Neuwo AI RTD module is the ultimate tool for contextual targeting and advertising.

 The benefit of Neuwo AI RTD module is that it provides an alternative solution for advertisers to target their audiences and deliver relevant advertisements, as the widespread use of cookies for tracking and targeting is becoming increasingly limited.